Henry de La Falaise: Name

 His actual surname was Le Bailly, though he and other members of his family used Le Bailly de la Falaise, referring to an ancestral estate; it is typically abbreviated to de la Falaise.
 As the marquis told The New York Times (October 7, 1925), "My patronymic name is Le Bailly, but ...
 I use the name de la Falaise because it is one of the great-grandfather branches of the Le Bailly family.
 De La Falaise is the only existing branch of that family today.
 So this should be my entire name: James Henry Le Bailly de La Falaise, Marquis de La Coudraye".

 Military service

 The Marquis de La Coudraye was awarded the Croix de Guerre for heroism during World War I, during which time he was attached to the 70th Division of the American Expeditionary Forces.
 He received Croix de Guerre for bravery during World War II, while he was attached to the British 12th Royal Lancers.
 In 1943, La Falaise published "Through Hell to Dunkirk" (Military Service Publishing Company), a memoir of his war experiences.

-Notably handsome and universally known as "Hank," the marquis was admiringly described by the actress Lillian Gish as "a real war hero.
+Universally known as "Hank", the marquis was admiringly described by the actress Lillian Gish as "a real war hero.
 In his bathing-suit he presents a graphic picture of what modern warfare does to a man – he is so cut-and-shot and covered with scars."